aryanmamania/React_Documentation/Readme.md

 React uses different ways to handle event
 Some of The most common event handling techniques are
  1) Mouse Events:
-- onClick : Triggered when an element is clicked
+- onClick : Triggered when an element is clicked .
-- onDoubleClick : Triggered when an action is doubleClicked
+- onDoubleClick : Triggered when an action is doubleClicked .
-- onMouseEnter : Triggered when mouse pointer enters the element
+- onMouseEnter : Triggered when mouse pointer enters the element .
-- onMouseLeave : Triggered when mouse pointer leaves the element
+- onMouseLeave : Triggered when mouse pointer leaves the element .
 2) Keyboard Events:
-- onKeyDown : Triggered when a key is pressed down
+- onKeyDown : Triggered when a key is pressed down .
-- onKeyPress : Triggered when a key is pressed and held down
+- onKeyPress : Triggered when a key is pressed and held down .
-- onKeyUp : Triggered when a key is released
+- onKeyUp : Triggered when a key is released .
 3) Form Events :
-- onChange : Triggered when the value of an element changes
+- onChange : Triggered when the value of an element changes .
-- onSubmit : Triggered when a form is submitted.
+- onSubmit : Triggered when a form is submitted .
-- onInput : Triggered when the value of an input element is changed.
+- onInput : Triggered when the value of an input element is changed .
 ```jsx
 import React, { Component } from 'react';